Late-time ensembles of quantum states in quantum chaotic systems: Ensembles emerging from U(1) Random Quantum Circuits

-As we will show below using other examples, the constrained [U(1)] and unconstrained (Haar) distributions can be interpreted as the two {\it limiting} universal distributions in generic systems with a local scalar charge.
-Interestingly, we can also generate any other EE distribution falling in-between these two limiting distributions [e.g., middle histogram in Fig.~\ref{fig:U(1)}(a)].
-To show this, we use an antiferromagnetic spin spiral state defined as \be |\theta\rangle = \bigotimes_{j=1}^L \left(\cos\theta_j \ket{\uparrow}_j + e^{i\phi_j}\sin\theta_j\ket{\downarrow}_j\right), \ee where the canting angle $\theta_j$ is equal to $\theta_j = \theta$ in odd sites, $\theta_j = \theta+\pi$ in even sites, and the azimuthal angle $\phi_j$ is given by $\phi_j = \frac{2\pi j}{L}$, see inset of Fig.~\ref{fig:U(1)}(b).
+We note that the constrained [U(1)] and unconstrained (Haar) distributions can be interpreted as the two {\it limiting} universal distributions for midspectrum states in generic quantum chaotic systems with a local conservation law.
+The former corresponds to the limiting case where states have zero variance of the conserved charge, while the latter corresponds to the opposite limit of large charge fluctuations, where states exhibit the same variance of the conserved charge as a pure random state.
+In particular, we can also generate any other EE distribution falling in-between these two limiting distributions, e.g., see the middle histogram in Fig.~\ref{fig:U(1)}(a).
+To show this, we use an `antiferromagnetic' spin spiral state initial condition defined as \be |\theta\rangle = \bigotimes_{j=1}^L \left(\cos\theta_j \ket{\uparrow}_j + e^{i\phi_j}\sin\theta_j\ket{\downarrow}_j\right), \ee where the canting angle $\theta_j$ is equal to $\theta_j = \theta$ in odd sites, $\theta_j = \theta+\pi$ in even sites, and the azimuthal angle $\phi_j$ is $\phi_j = \frac{2\pi j}{L}$, see inset of Fig.~\ref{fig:U(1)}(b).
 By tuning the angle $\theta$, we go from an AFM$_z$ initial condition in Eq.~(\ref{eq:afmz}) with zero magnetization variance at $\theta=0$, to product states of spins spiraling in the $xy$ plane with magnetization variance that satisfies the typicality condition at $\theta = \pi/2$.

 The EE distribution as a function of $\theta$ is shown in Fig.~\ref{fig:U(1)}(b).
 Each datapoint represents the mean EE of the distribution, the bars indicate its standard deviation, and the EE is plotted relative to its maximum value ($\delta S_A = L_A\log 2 - S_A$).
-As anticipated, we find that the EE distribution at late times can fall anywhere in between that of $\Phi_{\rm Haar}$ or $\Phi_{U(1)}$ by tuning the value of $\theta$ between $0 < \theta < \pi/2$.
-In the next section, we will show that the same behavior also applies to more generic situations describing local Hamiltonian systems where the charge is continuously distributed.
+As anticipated, we find that the EE distribution at late times can fall anywhere in between that of $\Phi_{\rm Haar}$ or $\Phi_{U(1)}$ by tuning the value of $\theta$ between $0 \le \theta \le \pi/2$.
+In the next section, we show that the same behavior applies to more general situations describing local Hamiltonian systems, where the charge can no longer be decomposed as a sum of local commuting terms.